Basketball in Slovenia

 Basketball in Slovenia is governed by the Basketball Federation of Slovenia (Košarkarska zveza Slovenije).
 Slovenia has participated in international basketball as an independent nation since 1991, when the country gained independence from SFR Yugoslavia.

 The highest level of Slovenian basketball is the Premier A Slovenian Basketball League.
 The Slovenia national basketball team has qualified for 13 Eurobaskets, including the gold medal in 2017 and a fourth-place finish in 2009, and three FIBA World Cups, in 2006, 2010, and 2014.

+Notable Slovenian basketball players include Goran Dragić, Zoran Dragić, Luka Dončić, Sasha Vujačić, Radoslav Nesterović, Vlatko Čančar, Beno Udrih, Matjaž Smodiš, Marko Milič, Ivo Daneu, Peter Vilfan, Vinko Jelovac, Aljoša Žorga, Primož Brezec, Boštjan Nachbar, Sani Bečirović and Jaka Lakovič.

 History

+Early history

+Before basketball was introduced, Slovenians played korfball, which is similar to netball and basketball.
+As early as 1914, basketball was being played in Maribor.
+In 1921, Ciril Hočevar, a physical education teacher and member of the Sokol Maribor society, brought his basketball knowledge to the country.
 Although in some parts of Yugoslavia basketball was played from the 1920s onwards, it came to the territories that are today part of Slovenia only during the Second World War.
+In 1936, Professor Angela Bahovec introduced the sport to girls after learning the sport in England.
 The first club was founded in Ljubljana as a basketball section of ŽŠK Hermes in 1943, when the city was under Italian administration.
 After the war, basketball was promoted mostly by students who came from the Belgrade Sports Institute and new clubs were soon founded in Ljubljana, Maribor, Murska Sobota, Celje and Lendava.
 The first postwar public match was played in February 1946 and the first Championship was held later that year, with Svoboda winning the first title.
 The Slovenian champion had the opportunity of competing for the Yugoslav Championship in the final tournament until 1949, when with the formation of the Basketball Federation of Yugoslavia an annual league called the federal league was established.
 It was joined by two best Slovenian teams Enotnost and Železničar, who later both played a major role in Yugoslav basketball.
 Enotnost, renamed Olimpija, won the Yugoslav league six times, while Železničar won one cup title.